- General Information

 If the number called is a cell phone and the recipient adds the number to their personal contacts the phone will display caller ID based on that contact record rather than what is provided by their cell carrier.

 My office is now transitioned to VoIP how do I order a new phone or make changes to an existing line?

-To make changes to or disconnect an existing VoIP phone or to order a new VoIP phone you will need to enter a LANDesk ticket with the Line Add-Change Request Form.
+To make changes to or disconnect an existing VoIP phone or to order a new VoIP phone you will need to enter a LANDesk ticket with the Line Add-Change Request Form or Line Disconnect Form.
 If you experience a problem attaching the form to the support ticket, please call the Service Desk at 802-828-6620, option 1.

 How do I setup speed dial numbers in my phone and voicemail notification settings?

 In the Self-Care Portal, you can configure user settings for your Cisco VoIP phone such as speed dial numbers, contact lists, phone services, and voicemail notifications.